borg286/sevtech/README.md

 ### [Optional] Tool Forge

-You can make a Tool forge by burning grout into seared stone and 4 tin/copper blocks.
+You can make a Tool forge by burning grout into seared stone and 4 Iron (Not copper/tin anymore) blocks (See below for getting Iron).

-* Bronze is the only liquid metal worth making casts for at the moment.
+* Bronze and Iron is the only liquid metal worth making casts for at the moment.

 * Stone on the other hand, doesn't require casts, and can be repaired easily.
 Recall parts can be swapped out when you get a full smeltery for better parts.